Lumi-supercomputer/LUMI-EasyBuild-containers/easybuild/easyconfigs/p/PyTorch/USER.md

 `WITH_CONDA` (which for this container it is
 `source /opt/miniconda3/bin/activate pytorch`).

+The container (when used with `SINGULARITY_BINDPATH` of the module) also provides several wrapper scripts to start Python from the conda environment in the container.
+Those scripts are also available outside the container for inspection after loading the module in the `$RUNSCRIPTS` subdirectory and you can use those scripts as a source of inspiration to develop a script that more directly executes your commands or does additional initialisations.

+## Examples

+Note: In the examples below you may need to replace the `standard-g` queue with a [different slurm partition allocatable per node]([Containers up to and including the 20240209 ones](https://docs.lumi-supercomputer.eu/runjobs/scheduled-jobs/partitions/#slurm-partitions-allocatable-by-node)) if your user category has no access to `standard-g`.

-Example of the use of `WITH_CONDA`: Check the Python packages in the container in an interactive session:
+### List the Python packages in the container

+#### Containers up to and including the 20240209 ones

+For the containers up to the 20240209 ones, this example also illustrated how the `WITH_CONDA` environment variable should be used.
+The example can be run in an interactive session and works even on the login nodes.

+In these containers, the Python packages can be listed using the following steps: First execute, e.g.,

 ```
-module load LUMI PyTorch/2.1.0-rocm-5.6.1-python-3.10-singularity-20231123
+module load LUMI PyTorch/2.2.0-rocm-5.6.1-python-3.10-singularity-20240209
 singularity shell $SIF
 ```